jogajunto/cloudflare-cache-monitor/readme.txt

 - Sends purge requests to a Cloudflare Worker.
 - Validates content updates after cache purge.
 - Provides a settings page to configure the Worker URL and API Key.
-- **New in v1.2.0:** Added filters to define custom server address and modify purge URLs.
+- Allows developers to pass a custom server address and modify purge URLs.
+- **New in v1.3.0:** Introduced a Logger class for enhanced debugging, and a new `ccm_define_posts_page` hook to handle purges for a custom posts listing page.

 == Installation ==